dfranx/Colly/README.md

 world.AddObject(0, Rect(10,10,100,100), cl::CollisionType::Solid);
 ```

-**IMPORTANT**: After adding the object to the world
+**IMPORTANT**: After adding all the objects to the world/changing anything in the world
-you must build the quadtree:
+you must build the quadtree to apply the changes:
 ```c++
 world.UpdateQuadTree();
 ```